 My research program focuses on understanding ecological dynamics from the level of species interactions, through population and community ecology, to processes that link ecosystems in landscapes.
 Of particular interest to me are the ways in which human activities modify ecosystems on local scales, and how these small-scale changes influence dynamics on larger scales.
-I use kelp forests as model ecosystems, believing that they provide an interesting and tangible setting to explore questions in basic ecology and biology within the context of pressing local and global management issues.
+I use kelp forests and seagrasses as model ecosystems, believing that they provide an interesting and tangible setting to explore questions in basic ecology and biology within the context of pressing local and global management issues.

 Kelp carbon flow through detrital pathways

 Over 80% of primary productivity in kelp forests enters detrital pathways, fueling high biodiversity and secondary production within kelp forests and in adjacent communities that are subsidized by kelp detritus (Krumhansl & Scheibling 2012 Marine Ecology Progress Series).
 Very little is known about dynamics of detrital production and processing in kelp forests despite the importance of this energy pathway in temperate coastal systems.
 Further, little attention has been directed towards understanding how anthropogenic stressors alter the magnitude and quality of material flowing through detrital pathways.
 This research has implications for coastal food webs, kelp population dynamics, and the long-term persistence of kelp forests.